Kayak Trip Safety

 Please get in touch with us by telephone or email us with your contact telephone number.
 Your Lead Guide will contact you to discuss your phobia & determine whether it's serious enough to potentially affect the entire group.
 In the majority of cases, this proves not to be a problem.

 NO!
 We won't lead anyone in any form of inflatable kayak.....simples!
-This is reviewed each year but as of 2020 and still in 2021, it's still NO INFLATABLES!
+This is reviewed each year but as of January 2023, it's still NO INFLATABLES!

 All of our Guides are aquatic first aid trained & we carry comprehensive first aid kits.
 All Guides carry marine VHF radios for more serious incidents & all of our overnight trips are registered with the Marina Coastguard Agency (MCA).

 In eighteen years of operations along the Essex, Suffolk, Dorset & Cornish coastlines, we have not had a single mayday or pan pan incident.